-Equation (1) states that expenditures on assets (purchased or sold) cannot be greater than the resources borrowed by selling contracts.
+Equation (1) states that expenditures on assets purchased cannot be greater than the resources borrowed by selling contracts.
 Equation (2) is the collateral constraint for contracts backed by fundamental assets, requiring that agents must hold sufficient assets to collateralize the contracts they sell.
 Equation (3) states that in the final states, consumption must equal dividends of the assets held minus debt repayment.
-Recall that a positive φ_j denotes that the agent is selling a contract or borrowing π_j , while a negative φ_j denotes that the agent is buying the contract or lending π_j .
+Recall that a positive φ_j denotes that the agent is selling a contract or borrowing π_j units of account, while a negative φ_j denotes that the agent is buying the contract or lending π_j units of account.
 Short selling of fundamental assets is not possible ($\theta_z \ge 0$).